Shanidar Cave: Archaeology

-The Shanidar Cave site is located near Rowanduz, positioned about 0.5 mi from the Great Zab river, and situated at an elevation of 2100 ft above sea level.
+The Shanidar Cave site is located near Barzan, positioned about 0.5 mi from the Great Zab river, and situated at an elevation of 2100 ft above sea level.
 The cave’s entrance is triangular, and the portal is 82 ft wide by 26 ft high.
 The cave’s dimensions are 130 ft long, 175 ft wide, and 45 ft high.

 Anthropologist Ralph Solecki, who was part of the University of Michigan Expedition to the Near East, first explored the site with a sounding in 1951.
 He returned in 1953, under the auspices of the Directorate General of Antiquities of Iraq and the Smithsonian Institution, for another sounding.
 The first human remains, believed to be those of a Neanderthal infant from the Mousterian era of the Middle Paleolithic period, were discovered in 1953.

 The next season, during 1956–57, Solecki and his team conducted soundings at two nearby village sites and continued work at the Shanidar Cave.
 Three Neanderthal unfossilized skeletons were found at the cave.
 One was nearly complete (Shanidar I - field catalog no. 504 III), one was fragmentary (Shanidar III - field catalog no. 384 III), and for one only the skull was excavated at that time (Shanidar II - field catalog no. 618 III).
 Archaeologists also uncovered the Neolithic remains of an infant and a female adolescent, buried with grave goods.
 The pair is believed to represent a mother and her child, who may have died during childbirth or due to a postpartum infection.
 Frequent use of explosives, up to eight sticks at a time, were employed in these excavations.

 During the fourth season of 1960, a largely complete adult Neanderthal skeleton was recovered (Shanidar IV).
 Its state was considerably more fragile than the earlier specimens.
 While extracting it, the bones of another Neanderthal specimen, or possibly two, were noted and tentatively designated Shanidar VI.
 The former was presumed male and the latter female based on size.
 The badly damaged and scattered remains of one adult Neanderthal male was designated Shanidar V.

 After the field material had been processed and analyzed, more Neanderthal remains were declared.
 Shanidar 9 was an infant represented only by vertebrae.
 The remains of Shanidar 9 were discovered during the removal of Shanidar 4 when encasing it in sediment block and transporting it to the Baghdad Museum.
 Shanidar 8 was an adult with a partial fragmentary skeleton.
 Shanidar 6 and 7 were skull, teeth and partial skeleton, all fragmentary.
 Shanidar 1, 2, 3, 5, and 7 were found as individual burials, while the other remains were found in a single compressed block.